-Although most people go to explore the historical relevance of Mazomanie, there’s also plenty of other things to do in this small town.
+Although most people go to explore the historical relevance of Mazomanie, there are also plenty of other things to do in this small town.
 Realistically, you could spend several days there.

 13. Chippewa Falls

-One of the top reasons why Chippewa Falls is one of Wisconsin’s best small towns is its downtown.
-Some of the eateries seem like they were trapped in time, with retro offerings and a homestyle feel.
+It has a friendly charm and sits right on Lake Wissota, so you can soak in nature and enjoy every courtesy that Chippewa Falls offers.
+One of the top reasons Chippewa Falls is one of Wisconsin’s best small towns is its downtown.
+Some eateries seem trapped in time, with retro offerings and a homestyle feel.

-There’s also plenty of opportunity to bike around the town, a zoo, and exceptional entertainment right on the Chippewa River itself.
+There’s also plenty of opportunity to bike around the town, a zoo, and exceptional entertainment on the Chippewa River.

 Chippewa Falls is also a great place to visit during any season.
 Enjoy hiking and water sports during the summer and ice fishing during the winter.
 No matter when you arrive, you will be greeted with open arms.

-There’s also plenty of trails that are perfect for hiking during the fall, spring, and summer and double as exceptional cross-country routes once the mercury dips.
+Plenty of trails are perfect for hiking during the fall, spring, and summer and double as exceptional cross-country routes once the mercury dips.

 15. Port Washington

-This small town has artisan boutiques, lots of trails, and fantastic boating.
-There’s also a whole host of lovely bed and breakfasts where you can set up a home base throughout your entire stay.
+This small town has artisan boutiques, many trails, and fantastic boating.
+There’s also a host of lovely bed and breakfasts where you can set up a home base throughout your stay.